Meet Tom Malinowski

 Since my election to Congress, I’ve worked just as hard for the people of our district, to get the cost of health care and prescription drugs down, to protect our kids from gun violence, and to preserve our clean water and open spaces.
 I’ve gotten funding for critical projects like the Gateway Tunnel and Portal Bridge, and to prevent flooding in our communities.
-I led a successful effort to restore funding the Trump administration cut to protect us from domestic terrorism, including anti-Semitic violence.
-I helped pass a House bill to restore our state and local tax deduction, and delivered aid to municipalities that has kept our property taxes down.
+I led a successful effort to restore funds the Trump administration cut to protect us from domestic terrorism, including antisemitic violence.
+I helped pass a bill in the House to regain our state and local tax deduction, and delivered aid to municipalities that has kept our property taxes down.

-I’ve worked across party lines to keep America safe and preserve our leadership for human rights in the world.
+I’ve worked across party lines to keep America safe, and to preserve our leadership for freedom and security in the world.
 But I’ve never hesitated to speak out when our leaders fail to keep their oath to the Constitution.
 I want America to remain the country my family chose when we came here — a place where those we entrust with high responsibility tell the truth, respect the law, and set a good example for our kids.

 Whether you’re a Democrat, Republican or Independent, I want to make sure you are heard, so I’ve already held over 100 public town hall meetings to get your input and report on what I’m doing to deliver for our district.
-I hope to see you at one of them soon, and that I’ll continue to earn your support.
+I hope to see you at one of them soon, and to continue to earn your support.